ReaTeam/Doc/X-Raym_Working with markers and regions.md

 reaper.DeleteProjectMarker( proj, markrgnindexnumber, isrgn )
 ```

-It has not Get function (v6.13).
-You need to firts iterate all markers in a table to have a quick way to get them.

 ## Marker GUID

+This is a unique string to identify a marker/region. it doesn't change if the marker/region move. id is timeline based like EnumProjectMarkers3.
+There is no GetMarkerByGUID native function (v6.13).
+You need to iterate all markers/regions in a table first to have a quick way to get them.

 ```lua
 id = 1
 retval, region_guid = reaper.GetSetProjectInfo_String( 0, "MARKER_GUID:" .. id, "", false )
 ```

-This is a unique string to identify a marker/region. it doesn't change if the marker/region move. id is timeline based like EnumProjectMarkers3.
-There is no GetMarkerByGUID native function (v6.13).
-You need to iterate all markers/regions in a table first to have a quick way to get them.

 ## Colors